£25.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Vintage water bottle cages (or bidon holders if you prefer), most likely in production from the 1970s to the 1980s (yet still new & unused after all this time).
-Made from steel/plastic and weighing in at 116 grams (the weight and price displayed are for a pair of cages).
+Unbranded vintage cable housing (or outer casing if you prefer), most likely in production during the 1970s (yet still new & unused after all this time).
 The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!

 OVERVIEW